Androbar/real-estate-manager/README.md

 - [ ] Define User prisma model
 - [ ] Add users login (with third party) - store in context
 - [ ] Add user dashboard for user properties management
-- [ ] Add trpc to show off
 - [ ] Add login for clients
-- [ ] Save contact form in pgadmin, add gogle check, add contact list in backend for client
+- [ ] Save contact form in pgadmin, add google check, add contact list in backend for client
-- [ ] Save search, bookmark properties, email notifications (only hook to send at midnight)
+- [ ] Save search, bookmark properties, on local storage
+- [ ] Email notifications (only hook to send at midnight)